ANNUAL REPORTS

 Institute for Women’s Policy Research

-VIDA was one of only eight organizations in the United States featured in the first study listed above.
-IWPR studied programs that provide an array of strategies for serving participants in job-training programs and employ innovative methods for addressing unmet needs.
-VIDA’s model of connecting underserved adult populations seeking a post-secondary education with a wide range of support services demonstrates how important these services are to program completion. -January 2017
+VIDA was one of only eight organizations in the United States featured in this study focusing on strategies used to serve job training participants in addressing key unmet needs.
+IWPR studied programs that provide an array of strategies for serving participants in job training programs and employ innovative methods for addressing unmet needs.
+VIDA’s model of connecting underserved adult populations seeking a post-secondary education with support services demonstrates how important they are to program completion.